 Do you have something broken at home?
-It also saves you money and is good for the environment because it means we don’t have to buy new things.
+Consider getting it repaired - it can save you money and is good for the environment because it means we don’t have to buy new things.

 Find repair services